VISIONAI/VMXdocs/docs/index.md

 ### Mac OS X notes

-For MacOSX, VMX is typically installed into either `/Applications/VMX.app/` or `~/Applications/VMX.app/`.
+On MacOSX, VMX installs into `/Applications/VMX.app/` or `~/Applications/VMX.app/`.
 The location of the `VMX binary ` will be `/Applications/VMX.app/Contents/MacOS/` and the location of the `VMX server binary` will be `/Applications/VMX.app/Contents/MacOS/VMXserer.app/Contents/MacOS/`.

-To uninstall in Mac OS X, simply move the `/Applications/VMX.app` folder into your Trash.
-VMX stores all of its files within this directory, so be sure to back up your models if you're created any of your own.
+To uninstall in Mac OS X, move the `/Applications/VMX.app` folder into your Trash.
+VMX stores models inside this directory, so be sure to back up your models before uninstalling.

-The MAC OS X installer will use `/tmp/mcr_cache` as the MCR cache directory.
+The Mac OS X installer will use `/tmp/mcr_cache` as the MCR cache directory.
 If you're having issues with installation/activation, make sure you have read/write permissions for this folder.
 You can also try removing the directory `/tmp/mcr_cache` in the case it gets corrupted.